marmarosi/CslaModelTemplates/README.md

 - [ ] GET ​/api​/junction​/new --- *Gets a new group to edit.*
 - [ ] POST ​/api​/junction --- *Creates a new group.*
-- [ ] GET ​/api​/junction​/read --- *Gets the specified group to edit.*
+- [ ] GET ​/api​/junction​/view --- *Gets the specified group details to display.*
 - [ ] PUT ​/api​/junction --- *Updates the specified group.*
 - [ ] DELETE ​/api​/junction --- *Deletes the specified group.*